limazix/energy-compliance-analyzer/README.md

     # and you want local emulated functions to pick up the key via process.env.GEMINI_API_KEY,
     # you can set it here.
 If set, it takes precedence over NEXT_PUBLIC_GEMINI_API_KEY for functions.
     # GEMINI_API_KEY="YOUR_GEMINI_API_KEY_FOR_FUNCTIONS_EMULATOR"

+    # Optional: For Server Actions using Firebase Admin SDK (e.g., to publish to Pub/Sub) locally.
+    # Path to your Firebase service account key JSON file.
+    # GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/serviceAccountKey.json"
+    # Alternatively, you can set FIREBASE_ADMIN_SERVICE_ACCOUNT_PATH if src/lib/firebase-admin.ts is configured for it.
     ```

     **Important:**